pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

+.. _RecipesStories_F:

-How to make multi-columned layouts and access fonts from package `pymupdf-fonts`_
+How to Make Multi-Columned Layouts and Access Fonts from Package `pymupdf-fonts`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This script outputs an article (taken from Wikipedia) that contains text and multiple images and uses a 2-column page layout.